openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-Class declarations introduce new reference types and describe the manner of their implementation.
+Class declarations introduce new reference types, and describe the manner of their implementation.

 Classes can be *top-level* and local (see :ref:`Local Classes`).

 A class body declares:

--  members,
+-  Members,
--  instance,
+-  Instance,
--  static initializers, and
+-  Static initializers, and
--  constructors.
+-  Constructors.

 The body of the declaration of a member (see :ref:`Class Members`)